-Learning outcomes for electives are described in appendix to this Curriculum, "Catalogue of electives for the Service, Hospitality and Tourism Management study programme, 2017-2019".
+Learning outcomes for electives are described in appendix to this Curriculum, "Catalogue of electives for the Service, Hospitality and Tourism Management study programme, 2019-2021".

-The exam takes place at the end of the 2nd semester.
+The exam takes place in the 2nd and 3rd semester.

-The exam must be passed before the end of the student's 1st year of study.
+The first exam must be passed before the end of the student's 1st year of study, the second before the end of the student's 2nd year of study.